axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/components/additional-components.rst

       enableScriptCheckingForUploadedDocument="true"
       enableVirusScannerForUploadedDocument="true" />

-Please refer to :ref:`settings-virus-scanning-setting` for more details about virus scanning option.
+Please refer to :ref:`settings-virus-scanning-setting` for more details about virus scanning.

 .. _components-additional-components-migrate-from-old-document-table:

 Migrate from Deprecated Document Table
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
-Replace code in HTML files from ``ic:ch.ivy.addon.portalkit.component.document.DocumentTable`` to ``ic:com.axonivy.portal.component.DocumentTable``.
+Replace code in HTML files: replace ``ic:ch.ivy.addon.portalkit.component.document.DocumentTable`` with ``ic:com.axonivy.portal.component.DocumentTable``.

 #.
 Consider updating value of new attributes ``enableScriptCheckingForUploadedDocument``, ``enableVirusScannerForUploadedDocument`` and ``allowedUploadFileTypes`` by your business.

 #.
-Override sub processes if you want and adapt your business accordingly.
+Override subprocesses if you want and adapt your business accordingly.

    +-----------------------------------+--------------------------+
    | New sub process                   | Deprecated sub process   |